denoland/subhosting-hackathon/README.md

 - a net new project featuring a browser-based IDE that uses subhosting
 - an existing project with a newly added browser-based IDE that uses subhosting

-When you have built an application that mathces this description, [please submit it here](https://github.com/denoland/subhosting-hackathon/issues/new) and include the following key information:
+When you have built an application that matches this description, [please submit it here](https://github.com/denoland/subhosting-hackathon/issues/new) and include the following key information: